GradMetaNet: An Equivariant Architecture for Learning on Gradients: Experiments

 \subsection{Learned Optimizers}

-\looseness=-1 Optimizing deep neural networks is one of the fundamental challenges of deep learning.
+\looseness=-1 Optimizing deep neural networks is a fundamental challenge in deep learning.
 While classical optimizers \citep{nesterov1983method, duchi2011adaptive, tieleman2012lecture, kingma2014adam} have become standard tools, their design largely relies on intuition and empirical validation.
 A promising alternative is to \emph{learn} the optimization algorithm itself through meta-training \citep{bengio1990learning, andrychowicz2016learning, metz2019understanding}.
 Learned optimizers can potentially discover more effective update rules by adapting to the statistical patterns in loss landscapes.
 Most optimizers (learnable and hand-crafted) only process the averaged batch gradient, and therefore don't have access to local curvature information.
-In this experiment we integrate \ourmethod into learned optimizer architectures, providing it with the raw information required for computing the curvature in the form of sets of gradients on individual datapoints across batches.
+In this experiment, we integrate \ourmethod into learned optimizer architectures, providing it with the raw information required for computing the curvature in the form of sets of gradients on individual datapoints across batches.

 \looseness=-1 \textbf{Setup.} Following \citet{harrison2022closer, zhou2024universal}, we parametrize our learned optimizer rules as